Categories

 3. Cooking pot:

 • Pot large enough for melting snow (I use the Snow Peak Trek 1400 Titanium Cookset, 7.4 oz).
 This should include a lid that completely seals to hold in the heat.
 Cooking efficiency is important because of limited fuel.
 It is harder to heat water in cold temperatures and high elevations.
-This lid is also ideal for scooping snow.
+This lid is also ideal for scooping snow and works as a skillet.

 winter water management gear